wting/gitsessions.vim/README.md

 #### Toggle session caching behavior

-If changing buffers is slow\*, the plugin can cache the sessions file so it's not recalculated when switching between buffers:
+By default the plugin caches the session file so it's not recalculated when switching between buffers.
+However this means when switching between git branches the user needs manually save to start saving against the new branch's git session.

+To disable this behavior and always save vim sessions against the current git branch name please add the following toggle to .vimrc:

-    let g:gitsessions_use_cache = 1
+    let g:gitsessions_use_cache = 0

 This does mean that the user has to actively purge the cache (by running `GitSessionSave`) on all open vim programs using a repository if the underlying